kiranshashiny/Facial-Recognition-using-OpenCV-APIs/README.md

 Install Pip

-Install cv2 ( Google )
+Install cv2 ( Google for installing instructions. )

-The dataset folder should contain images to be trained.
+The dataset/ folder in the curent folder should contain images to be trained.

 ### Code :